Fast reliable pricing and calibration of the rough Heston model: Conclusion

 We also showed that even if the pricer is sound, one cannot hope to use the same parameters of the numerical scheme for all $(K,T)$ in the data set and all parameters of the model; the number of terms in the Fourier inversion formula and step in the modified Adams method needed to satisfy the desired error tolerance can significantly increase and decrease, respectively.
 We demonstrated that an unstable and/or inaccurate pricer produces spurious wings of volatility curves, and the shape of the surface may strongly depend on the choice of the parameters of the numerical scheme.
 We can formulate {\sc The Uncertainty Principle of calibration}: using different parameters of the numerical scheme, one can produce a host of different prices and volatility curves and surfaces, and choose shapes one likes better.

-Finally, using the calibration method developed in the paper, we showed that the rough Heston model with a very small Hurst index $H=0.012$ gives a very good fit (both in and out of the sample) calibrated to options on Tesla stock of maturities 1W-2W; the performance remains equally good out of the sample (maturities 3W and 4W).
+Finally, using the calibration method developed in the paper, we showed that the rough Heston model with a very small Hurst index $H=0.012$ gives a very good fit (both in and out of the sample) calibrated to options on Tesla stock of maturities 1W-2W; the performance remains equally good out of the sample (maturities 3W and 7W).
 We also demonstrated how pricing algorithms with fixed, seemingly conservative numerical settings can generate erroneous calibration parameters.
 These numerical errors can, in turn, lead to the incorrect dismissal of a valid model.
+We further calibrated the model directly to a broad range of maturities, from three weeks to 1.7 years, and found that it continues to fit the market well, across the entire term structure, with in-sample errors of around 1\%.
+By contrast, the regular Heston model, calibrated to the same data, fits markedly worse and extrapolates poorly across maturities, in our example, degrading from roughly 4\% in-sample to 10\%--17\% out-of-sample, against the rough model's stable ~2\% fit.
+This indicates that the rough Heston model's good performance is not confined to the short end, but holds across the volatility surface, at least for this data set.